Underneath is a video of Myriam Hunink, MD, PhD explaining the DESTRESS study:

 - If you no longer want to participate in the study.

 The most important thing is to enjoy yourself during the sessions!
 The programs are offered to you free of charge and we hope that through the lessons, you will develop stress management skills that will help you now and in the future.

-If you meet the criteria and you have read all of the information on this website, you can sign up for participation.
-Enrollment will reopen on September 2, 2019.
-Press the image below to leave your email and receive a reminder when registration opens again!
+If you meet the criteria and you have read all of the information on this website, you can sign up for participation by clicking on the “register” button below.
+Registration is now closed.
+The resilience training programs will start in the week of April 19th.

 The Resilience training programs are completely free of charge.
 Materials and equipment for the programs will be provided without additional costs.

 You will not be paid for your participation in this study and you will not be reimbursed for your travel costs.

 It is up to you to decide whether or not to participate in the study.
 Participation is voluntary.